microsoft/vscode-docs/blogs/2018/03/21/bing-settings-search.md

 ## Intelligent settings search

 So now it should be easier to find settings.
-If you search "change the font", you'll find the font settings.
-If you want to "turn off that tiny code overview thing", you'll find "editor.minimap.enabled".
-And if you can't figure out how to "move explorer to right", you'll find "workbench.sidebar.location".
+If you search `"change the font"`, you'll find the font settings.
+If you want to "turn off that tiny code overview thing", you'll find `"editor.minimap.enabled"`.
+And if you can't figure out how to "move explorer to right", you'll find `"workbench.sidebar.location"`.
 Now go try it out, and please file issues on Github if you don't see the results that you expect.
 In fact, if you're using [VS Code Insiders](https://code.visualstudio.com/insiders/) you will even see a button that will invoke our new issue reporter to make it easier for you to file an issue that includes all the details we need.

 Happy Coding!